pwilmart/Mammalian_sperm_PXD003164/README.md

 When you try and do non-model systems, you can't always find a FASTA sequence collection that seem okay to use.
 What do you do then?
 A common approach is to substitute a FASTA collection from a closely related system, the closer the better.
 The strategy also frequently fails and multi-species sequence collections might be tried.
 Are any of these strategies any good?
 How can we tell?

 I did 16 different searches with different FASTA files (different species) for the 30 samples from 19 species.
 We have a few cases where the FASTA file and the sample were the same.
 We also have **many** cases where samples were searched against related species.
-We could spend lots of time comparing results lists to see just how robust the sperm proteome really is.
+We could spend lots of time comparing results lists to see just how robust the sperm proteome really is as a function of FASTA file mismatch.
 We also have another angle.
-We probably want to take each proper sperm proteome for each species (for the ones where we think we had good protein FASTA files) and map to human orthologs.
+We probably want to take each proper sperm proteome for each species (for the ones where we think we had good protein FASTA files) and map to human orthologs to define a core sperm proteome.
 We also have every sample searched against the human canonical FASTA file.
-We can compare the human proteins done two ways to see if the proteomes are similar.
+We can compare the human proteins "done two ways" to see if the proteomes are similar.
 Human is reasonably close to all of the species and is a very complete proteome.

 No matter what strategy we like, we would have to do some work to define a methodology for comparing proteomes.
-This is much harder to predict than you would imagine.
 Biology is complex and nature has many alternative ways to get to a similar destination.
 When you search samples against protein FASTA files that have more divergent sequences because they are not the correct species, you get subset of the identifiable peptides.
 How robust is the inferred list of proteins to varying degrees of missing peptides?
-Keep in mind this varies by protein.
+This varies by protein, of course.
 For example, ubiquitin is identical for all higher eukaryotes and should not be affected by choice of FASTA file.
 That is one extreme.
 Missing orthologs is at the other extreme.
-You do not have a situation where a couple of peptides from each protein get dropped.
+You will not have a situation where a couple of peptides from each protein get dropped across all the proteins.
 It is much more dynamic.

-We are probably all familiar with the basic parsimony case of peptide sets that are subset of larger peptides sets being removed from results.
+We are probably all familiar with the basic parsimony case of peptide sets that are subset of larger peptides sets being removed from results (Occam's razor).
 We try to report the smallest list of proteins that can explain (cover) all of the observed peptides.
-Consider a protein X and another protein that had some of the same peptides (a subset) that we will call X-sub.
-We would not report X-sub, just X. If we search that data against a different set of FASTA sequences where protein X is missing, we lose the unique peptides to X but have the shared peptides with X-sub.
-Now it looks like X-sub should be reported.
-We can have cases like this if one protein database is incomplete or if the genome of a related species lacks a gene for X.
+Consider a protein `X` and another protein that had some of the same peptides (a subset) that we will call `X-sub`.
+We would not report `X-sub`, just `X`.
+If we search that data against a different set of FASTA sequences where protein `X` is missing, we lose the unique peptides to `X` but have the shared peptides with `X-sub`.
+Now it looks like `X-sub` should be reported.
+We can have cases like this if one protein database is incomplete or if the genome of a related species lacks a gene for `X`.

 This potential for inferred protein scrambling is, of course, complicated and varies by protein sets.
-We number of peptides shared between proteins X and X-sub might be large.
+The number of peptides shared between proteins `X` and `X-sub` might be large.
 That happens in many housekeeping protein families.
+Then `X` and `X-sub` may be very similar proteins.
 We can have the intermediate case where the shared peptides are not so many.
-Then proteins X and X-sub can be more different.
-We can also have cases where there are few shared peptides (conserved motifs and domains) and then proteins X and X-sub may be quite different.
+Then proteins `X` and `X-sub` can be more different.
+We can also have cases where there are few shared peptides (conserved motifs and domains) and then proteins `X` and `X-sub` may be quite different.
 The best way to have robust protein inference is to have as many peptides to work with as possible.

 Rat is an interesting species to play with if this topic interests you.
 There are about 8000 Swiss-Prot sequences for rat.
-This is quite few proteins but far short of the 21K sequence count for the canonical rat database.
+This is quite few proteins, but far short of the 21K sequence count for the canonical rat database.
 You can find many interesting rat samples in data archives to play with.
 Tear is a fun one.
 There are tons of data, no doubt.
 Do searches with just the Swss-Prot sequences compared to the canonical sequences to see how variable the list of inferred proteins can be.

 To get valid proteins in shotgun proteomics experiments you need two things: a pretty complete protein database and protein database sequences that have peptide sequences that match most of the actual peptides in your sample.
 Coming up short on either of those requirements has more severe consequences than you realize.
 Older papers with results from poor databases (incomplete or not for the correct species) are not really worth much for global results.
 Most papers focus on specific proteins and those may be fine.
 I would be very leery of any big table of identified proteins being very accurate.
 This might be the best argument for data repositories.
 The RAW data (up to some point) will be fine to re-analyze with proper protein FASTA sequence collections to get more correct protein lists.
-The original publication analyses of their original results may not be too relevant to the re-analysis (depending on how bad the original protein database was).
+The original publication analyses and interpretations of their original results may not be too relevant to the re-analysis (depending on how bad the original protein databases were).

 ---